Differentially Private Boxplots: Simulations

 Figure~\ref{fig:single} provides a comprehensive summary of the simulation results.
 Each column of figures corresponds to a distinct boxplot component, while each row pertains to a different generating distribution.
 The sample size is depicted along the $x$-axis, while the average error is represented on the $y$-axis.
 The line color within the figures denotes the method used to generate the boxplot and the line style corresponds to the privacy budget $\epsilon$.

-Consistent with Theorems \ref{thm::JE_sc}, \ref{lem::s_c}, and \ref{thm::whisker-out-consistent}, the error for the \texttt{DPBoxplot} is converging to the \texttt{oracle} in all aspects under all simulated distributions with increasing sample sizes.
-We also observe a slower convergence in skewness and tails compared to location and scale, which is expected as distributional extremes are more difficult to estimate privately.
-This shows that the error between the proposed differentially private boxplot and its population counterpart is similar to that of the error between the non-private boxplot and its population counterpart.
-That is, the sampling error is larger than that of the error attributed to privatization.
+Consistent with Theorems \ref{thm::JE_sc}, \ref{thm::minimax_lb}, and \ref{thm::whisker-out-consistent}, the error for all components of \texttt{DPBoxplot} is converging to zero as $n$ increases in all scenarios.
+Further, we see that the error for \texttt{DPBoxplot} is similar to that of the error for \texttt{non-private}.
+This means that the sampling error is larger than that of the error attributed to privatization.

-Observe that the naive boxplots do not exhibit the same behavior.
-In particular, the inconsistency of the whiskers for the naive methods based on \texttt{JointExp}, \texttt{ApproxQuantile}, and \texttt{PrivateQuantile} leads to very poor performance in the skew metric for the \texttt{skew} and \texttt{uniform} distributions.
-This is due to the inconsistency of all three of these algorithms for estimating extreme quantiles.
-On the other hand, though it does well at estimating the extreme quantiles, the \texttt{unbounded} algorithm exhibits poor performance in terms of estimating scale and location, relative to the other algorithms.
-We observe that, in general, \texttt{DPBoxplot} method exhibits consistently better behavior, except notable with small sample sizes in the normal distribution.
-This happens because at small sample sizes, the \texttt{unbounded} algorithm tends to underestimate the magnitude of the minimum and maximum of the dataset, while the other algorithms overestimate this magnitude.
+On the other hand, the naive boxplots do not always exhibit the same behavior.
+In particular, the inconsistency of the whiskers for the naive methods based on \texttt{JointExp}, \texttt{ApproxQuantile}, and \texttt{PrivateQuantile} is reflected through poor performance in the skew metric for the \texttt{skew} and \texttt{uniform} distributions.
+On the other hand, though it does well at estimating the extreme quantiles, the \texttt{unbounded} algorithm worse than the other algorithms for estimating scale and location.
+We see that \texttt{DPBoxplot} retains the best of both worlds.

-We also assessed the ability to compare multiple distributions through simulation, concluding that \texttt{DPBoxplot} also performs well under this setting.
-For brevity, this study is defered to Appendix \ref{app::multiple-sim}
+In the setting of normally distributed data at small sample sizes, \texttt{DPBoxplot} does perform worse than the naive methods in the skewness metric.
+This happens because at small sample sizes, the \texttt{unbounded} algorithm tends to underestimate the magnitude of the minimum and maximum of the dataset, while the other algorithms overestimate the magnitude of the minimum and maximum.
+Nevertheless, we can still conclude that overall, \texttt{DPBoxplot} exhibits consistently better behavior than the naive methods.